ospin-web-dev/bioprocess-core/README.md

 A phase is activated, when it receives a signal via an incoming flow.
 When activated, it executes its command and activates all event listeners that are bound to it (see Event Listeners).

 Every workflow definition needs to have at least one phase.
+The first phase of a workflow should define the default values for all devices (this cannot be validated via this package because it requires knowledge about the functionality graph which is out of scope).
+Further phases should define only commands for inputs where the values change

 A phase that is considered not finished yet, cannot be triggered again.